 CCDPj = Bounding conditional core damage probability for area j (from Step 2.1.6).

-Use 2.1.8 in Attachment 1 to calculate the DCDF according to Equation 3.
+Use the Risk Quantification Worksheet, Worksheet 2.1.8 in Attachment 1, to calculate the DCDF according to Equation 3.
 For findings in the “Fire Confinement” category, complete a separate table for each area affected, and calculate the total DCDF as the sum of the DCDF values for each table.

 It is very unlikely that DCDF for an area, let alone multiple areas, will be below 1E-6.
 However, the bounding DCDF estimate provides an initial indication of the likelihood that the finding can ultimately be screened to Green and helps identify the factor(s) the analysis should focus on to reduce the DCDF below the 1E-6 threshold.